kuzzleio/documentation-old/src/api-documentation/controller-admin/reset-security.md

 ```

 Asynchronously delete all users, profiles and roles and reset `anonymous`, `default` and `admin` profiles and roles to the default specified in Kuzzle's configuration files.

+The following calls will be ignored before the end of the execution of the first call.

+The optional parameter `refresh` can be used with the value `wait_for` in order to wait for all users, profiles and roles to be reseted.